InteractionDesignFoundation/handbook/development/guides/onboarding/README.md

 Before you start, please ensure that you know your mentor (onboarding buddy) to make your onboarding process smooth and easy.

-Please also share all of your ideas & thoughts regarding our onboarding documents with your mentor.
-We simply want our documents to be perfect and your fresh look at the process is precious to us.
+## Contribute to our documents

+From here on, you will read a lot of documents in different places.
+Your first contribution to IxDF is to help us make those documents as perfect as humanly possible and your fresh look is invaluable.
+We don't expect you to spend too much time and feel pressured, however you can:
+1. Fix broken-links, invalid/obsolete statements, typos, incorrect instructions, etc.
+   Don't be afraid to commit your changes 🙂
+2. Share your feedback with your onboarding buddy

 ## Plan